rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 rajat

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>
-Update 4: Starship Connectionist Enterprise is still exploring.
-You can checkout the figure on page 27 of the APM paper :-)
+Update 5: (from a wormhole) Starship Connectionist Enterprise is still exploring.

+You can checkout the figure on page 27 of the APM paper :-) <br>

+There is another easter egg named barney.
+If you can find him.

 p.s. plz don't tell NeurIPS. shoooo!!!